 Anyone suggesting the abolishment of net neutrality is good for consumers should be slapped upside the head immediately.
 If there is good news in this area, the changes aren’t likely to happen in 2018 as voter outrage may compel Congress to pass a law on net neutrality while larger companies such as Netflix will challenge the FCC’s right to terminate the regulation in court.

+That is it for my summary of the anticipated 2018 Internet law developments.
 Happy New Years to you and yours.
 Feel free to contact me if you have any questions regarding the above subjects.

 Richard A. Chapo, Esq.